BCDevOps/devops-platform-workshops/101-materials/Faciliator-Handbook.md

 > this may require you to show them the login command.
 Explain that the login command is long lives (it cycles every 12 hours) and should not be shared or distributed.
 If someone gets that token they can impersonate you!
 > it is helpful to show that all `oc` commands have the `-h` helper flag which is REALLY useful!

-### Deployment Styles, and remaining slides before deployment labs
+### 11:20AM to 12:00PM Deployment Styles, and remaining slides before deployment labs
 > let the class know they will be getting to the labs fairly soon and will be spending the rest of the day on them (unless they are quick!)
 > they have already done the first lab exercise by working with project access control together and can ignore the first lab exercise in the lab website
 - in addition let them know there are some examples that will only work if you have admin priviledges.
 Demonstrate those examples for the class so no one is left out